List of Moldova international footballers

 This is a list of Moldova international footballers who have played at least 20 matches for the Moldova national football team.
-There are in total 73 players on the list.
+There are in total 81 players on the list.

 Alexandru Epureanu is the player with the most appearances for Moldova.
 He made his debut in a 2–0 UEFA Euro 2008 qualifying loss against Norway on 6 September 2006, and has since been a regular in the national team, wearing the captain's armband on several occasions.
 In September 2019, Epureanu retired from the national team due to a knee injury.
-However, he returned in August 2020, and is still active for Moldova.
-On 31 March 2021, he made his 100th appearance for Moldova in a 2022 FIFA World Cup qualification match against Israel.
+However, he returned in August 2020.
+On 31 March 2021, he made his 100th and last appearance for Moldova in a 2022 FIFA World Cup qualification match against Israel.

-Victor Golovatenco is in second place with 79 appearances, followed by Radu Rebeja with 74 appearances.
+Igor Armaș is in second place with 83 appearances, followed by Victor Golovatenco with 79 appearances.

-Serghei Cleșcenco is the all-time top goalscorer of the Moldova national team.
-He scored 11 goals in 69 matches between 1991 and 2006.
+Ion Nicolaescu is the all-time top goalscorer of the Moldova national team with 17 goals in 53 matches.
+He is followed by Serghei Cleșcenco with 11 goals in 69 matches between 1991 and 2006.

 Moldova's first ever match was a friendly match against Georgia on 2 July 1991.
 Five of the players on this list took part in the match, including Radu Rebeja and Serghei Cleșcenco.

 Moldova have never qualified for the FIFA World Cup or the UEFA European Championship, so the matches listed below are either qualifying matches for those two tournaments, UEFA Nations League matches, or friendly matches.